Meeting EMI/EMC Standards in Your PCB Designs

 Designing for EMI immunity: Design a device to withstand unwanted EMI from nearby devices.
 This typically starts with the right stackup and routing strategy.

-Suppressing conducted and radiated EMI: Design a device to minimize the radiation it emits.
-The layer stack, grounding strategy, and component placement all play a role here.
+Suppressing radiated EMI: Design a device to minimize the radiation it emits.
+The layer stack, grounding strategy, component placement, and possibly shielding all play a role here.

 Radiated EMC measurement with a near field probe